d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/large-pretraining-transformers.md

 where few-shot performance increases most rapidly (:numref:`fig_gpt3-xshot-scaling`).

-Large language models offer an exciting prospect of formulating text input to induce models to perform desired task via in-context learning, which is also known as *prompting*.
+Large language models offer an exciting prospect of formulating text input to induce models to perform desired tasks via in-context learning, which is also known as *prompting*.
 For example,
-*chain-of-thought prompting* :cite:`wei2022chain,zhang2023automatic`,
+*chain-of-thought prompting* :cite:`wei2022chain`,
 an in-context learning method
 with few-shot "question, intermediate reasoning steps, answer" demonstrations, elicit the complex reasoning capabilities of large language models to solve mathematical, commonsense, and symbolic reasoning tasks.
+Sampling multiple reasoning paths :cite:`wang2023self`, diversifying few-shot demonstrations :cite:`zhang2023automatic`, and reducing complex problems to sub-problems :cite:`zhou2023least` can all improve the reasoning accuracy.
+In fact, with simple prompts like "Let's think step by step" just before each answer, large language models can even perform *zero-shot* chain-of-thought reasoning with decent accuracy :cite:`kojima2022large`.
+Even for multimodal inputs consisting of both text and images, language models can perform multimodal chain-of-thought reasoning with further improved accuracy than using text input only :cite:`zhang2023multicot`.